 We can all also help accelerate the move to renewable energy to reduce the worst impacts of climate change.
 We can take the time to understand the role renewable energy has in reducing climate change.

 Armed with this knowledge, we can choose to support companies using renewable energy.
 Homeowners and businesses can make the switch to green energy suppliers.
 They could even install their own solar or wind energy systems.

-Our goal and the main focus are to save energy.
-Our planet is in dire need of help and we are the only ones who can attempt to do anything about it.
-The importance of saving energy is something that we cannot and should not ignore and now it is time for us to do our bit.
+Our goal and main focus are to save energy.
+Our planet needs help, and we are the only ones who can attempt to do anything about it.
+We cannot and should not ignore the importance of saving energy, and now it is time for us to do our bit.

 |Diaz JH.
 The influence of global warming on natural disasters and their public health outcomes.
 Am J Disaster Med.
 2007 Jan-Feb;2(1) 33-42.
 PMID: 18268873.|